red-panda-industries/challenge-bot/README.md

 ## Setting up the bot configuration

-After obtaining a copy of this repository, you must create a working configuration file.
+After obtaining a copy of this repository, you must update the configuration file.

-If you are a contributor to this repository, unlock the existing encrypted configuration file with [git-crypt](https://www.agwa.name/projects/git-crypt/), using this command:
+If you are a contributor to this repository, unlock the encrypted configuration file with [git-crypt](https://www.agwa.name/projects/git-crypt/), using this command:

 ```bash
 git-crypt unlock config.json